Communication Technology Allowance Policy

 - Roaming charges and/or

-- Minute overage charges if ISU business calls caused the contract voice minutes to be
+- Minute overage charges if ISU business calls caused the contract voice minutes to be exceeded in a given billing cycle and/or

-- International or temporary access to other services when on temporary assignment or
+- International or temporary access to other services when on temporary assignment or travel status

 Infrequent business use of text messaging and ISP data services: